• Skip to primary navigation

 If you are in Ho Chi Minh City, a visit to the War Remnants Museum is a must.
 This impressive museum tells a terrible story.
 It’s not a place to visit with young children, as the stories and pictures are truly horrible.

-There are disturbing images of entire villages being of massacred, pictures of prisoners being tortured and photos of napalm victims.
+There are disturbing images of entire villages being massacred, pictures of prisoners being tortured, and photos of napalm victims.

 Altogether, visiting the War Remnants Museum is extremely depressing.
 However, when you are in Ho Chi Minh City, you must visit this place and learn about the Vietnam War and what war does to people.

-The entrance fee is 40.000VND per person and the museum is opened daily from 7:30 am until 6 pm.
+The entrance fee is 40.000VND per person and the museum is open daily from 7:30 am until 6 pm.

-Take a tour to the Cu Chi tunnels
+Take a tour of the Cu Chi tunnels

 Cu Chi tunnels Vietnam

-We took a tour to the Cu Chi tunnels, another vivid reminder of the Vietnam War.
+We took a tour of the Cu Chi tunnels, another vivid reminder of the Vietnam War.

 This 200km network of extremely cramped underground tunnels was constructed and used by the Vietcong during the war to fight the Americans with a guerrilla tactic.